mcerow/whiskey_sommelier/README.md

         - poor_performance (whiskeys with a low expert score)
         - people_love_this (whiskeys that have a high user rating and are the most expensive)

-The data used in this project was pulled from https://www.distiller.com.

 The questions we're answering in this model -
   1. Can we confidently classify the country of origin given a set of features?
   2. Do we have an even distribution of data among the 5 countries we're predicting for?
   3. Does price vary depending on the country of origin?
   4. Do expert scores differ between the countries?
+  5. Do users prefer one kind of whiskey over another?
+  6. Does alcohol levels differ between the countries?
-  5. Does the whiskey flavor profile vary from country to country?
+  7. Does the whiskey flavor profile vary from country to country?

 The following libraries were used for this project: